 To date there is no acceptable USDA approved alternative in-vitro potency release test that is correlative with the in-vivo guinea pig challenge test.
 For this mandated test the time of death is established to be within 3 days post challenge.
 Giving the controls analgesics could potentially prolong the time of death and would thus render the test invalid (if controls lived beyond 3 days).
 This would require the test to be re-done using 15 more guinea pigs/serial.
 Also, giving vaccinates analgesics (if necessary) could potentially allow a serial to pass potency (by keeping the vaccinates alive) that would have otherwise failed due to low potency of the vaccine.
 This would have the consequence of releasing a serial of vaccine with inadequate potency.
 For these reasons, providing analgesics would also not be allowed according to 9-CFR 117.4(c).
 Colorado Serum Company has utilized the 9-CFR regulation 117.4(e), whenever possible, that allows for veterinary intervention (humane euthanasia) when test animals show clinical signs of illness that are due to the test and have progressed to a point when death is certain without therapeutic intervention.
-Alternative in-vitro tests are always being considered and investigated whenever possible it they have a legitimate chance of being correlative to the mandated 9-CFR, 113.451 test, and accepted by USDA/APHIS/CVB as a replacement test.

 6. What, if any, federal regulations require the procedure?
-Cite the agency, the code of Federal Regulations (CFR) title number and the specific section number (e.g., APHIS, 9 CFR 113.102):
+Cite the agency, the code of Federal Regulations (CF R) title number and the specific section number (e.g., APHIS, 9 CFR 113.102):

-Agency USDA/APHIS/CVB CFR 9-CFR, 113.106, 9-CFR, 117.4(c)
+Agency USDA/APHIS/CVB CFR 9-CFR, 113.107 7.
+9-CFR 117.4(c) .
+7 2 0: 1: ==:: 10